PreetiRawat2/pizza-sales-dashboard/README.md

 # pizza-sales-dashboard
-This is a Power BI end-to=end Project
+This is a Power BI end-to-end Project